Informed Voting for Sustainable Stewardship

 We believe that stewardship and governance monitoring are integral to the investment process.
 As such, investors need access to timely research and governance support tools.
-While institutional investors may outsource the administrative, research and operational tasks of governance monitoring to Manifest, they do not outsource their thinking.
+While institutional investors may outsource the administrative, research and operational tasks of governance monitoring to Minerva, they do not outsource their thinking.

 Minerva does not promote a proprietary “one size fits all” voting policy, and we don’t generate generic or “house” voting recommendations.

 Minerva provides completely bespoke voting guidance by default.
 Our analysis captures local codes of good practice, listing rules, company law and investor-driven policy needs.
 A powerful computer model of governance metrics is combined with expert, independent analysis to produce voting policies which truly reflect investors’ values.

-Any questions relating to general policy may be directed to Manifest CEO, Sarah Wilson, or Sheila Stefani, Head of Stewardship.
+Any questions relating to general policy may be directed to Minerva CEO, Sarah Wilson, or Fran Lopez de Saa, Stewardship Director.

 Analyst Training & Knowledge